peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 ## Functional/Features Testing

-Test-001
+### Test-001 : Responsive Design
-Responsive Design - Test responsiveness of website on different browsers
+Test responsiveness of website on different browsers.

 1. Open Chrome browser and navigate to: http://coin-collector-ci-ms3.herokuapp.com/
 2. Open the developer tools for the browser being used for these tests.